haberdashPI/german_track/_research/plans.md

+- for tuesday:
+  + plot of miss and baseline vs overall
+  - average across multiple window lengths
+  - how to pick summary for target timing

+- next steps:
+  semi-supervised decoding?
+  decoding with different number of delays across salience conditions?

 - how to finalize...
 - summarize trend
   - use the len with the best average performance; that seems to work well